 Between Stranger Things 4, the latest Halloween movies, and The Texas Chainsaw Massacre movie series on Netflix, a new generation of viewers is discovering the gory glory of slasher movies.
 It’s led to a horror renaissance, and it should clear a path to one of the most recognizable slasher franchises of all time, Friday the 13th.
 With that in mind, let’s rank all the ill-advised trips to Camp Crystal Lake.

-There are an even dozen movies in the Friday the 13th franchise, at least officially.
-In 2017, the fan film, Never Hike Alone, followed by 2019’s Friday the 13th: Vengeance, gained modest followings of their own on YouTube.
-There’s a Vengeance sequel that reportedly will be released later this year or sometime in 2023.
-For today’s list, we will stick strictly with the official movies, but head over to YouTube if you need your Jason fix.
+There are a dozen movies in the Friday the 13th franchise, at least officially.
+Each film in the long-standing horror franchise has individually left its mark upon the horror community — although sometimes it’s for all the wrong reasons.
+For today’s list, we will stick strictly with the official movies, but head over to YouTube if you need your Jason fix in any other forms.

 12. Friday the 13th, Part VIII: Jason Takes Manhattan (1989)

 Almost a decade after the original Friday the 13th kicked off a pop culture phenomenon, the franchise was still limping along.
 After one of many resurrections, Jason Voorhees rises from the depths of Crystal Lake to hitch a boat ride to Manhattan Island.
 This is despite the fact that none of the first eight movies ever suggested that Crystal Lake was somehow connected to the Atlantic Ocean in any way, but that’s the least of its problems.
 Nonetheless, Jason gets a New York vacation, but our boy is a workaholic.
 A killing spree commences, and it doesn’t stop until he is washed away by good old NYC sewage that turns him back into a kid.

 11. Jason Goes to Hell: The Final Friday (1993)